Lavie86/Nhentai-Doujin-Downloader/README.md

 #$ Instructions:

-### 1. Click the green Code button and select Download ZIP
+### 1. Click one of the releases on the right side of the page and download the downloader zip

+### 2. Unzip the zip in a safe storage location

-### 2. Open Extensions Page - Navigate to your browser's extensions page:
+### 3. Open Extensions Page - Navigate to your browser's extensions page:

 Chrome: chrome://extensions/

 Edge: edge://extensions/

-### 3. Enable Developer Mode.
+### 4. Enable Developer Mode.
 Toggle the Developer mode switch in the top-right corner of the page.

 ### 4. Load the Extension.
-Click the Load unpacked button and select the folder containing the extension's manifest.json file.
+Click the Load unpacked button and select the folder containing the extension's manifest.json file (foler named doujin-downloader).

 ### 5. Pin to Toolbar.
 The extension should now appear in your browser's toolbar.
 Click the puzzle icon and pin Doujin Downloader for easy access.